TRIQS/mpi/doc/documentation.md

 Another use-case of @ref mpi_osc_shm is the shared memory aspect by which MPI applications can reduce their memory requirements through the deduplication of replicated data between MPI ranks that are executed on the same SMP node.

-## Lazy MPI communication

-@ref mpi_lazy can be used to provied collective MPI communication for lazy expression types.
-Most users probably won't need to use this functionality directly.

-We refer the interested reader to [TRIQS/nda](https://triqs.github.io/nda/latest/group__av__mpi.html) for more details.

 ## Event handling